abdellatifThabet/flask-clean-project-arch/README.md

 [alembic](https://alembic.sqlalchemy.org/en/latest/) together
 with [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/)
 will auto-generate a migration file with the db changes, you will find it under `migrations/versions` prefixed with the datetime of the generation.

+Note that each time you run the project using `make run` an upgrade of the migrations will be applied in order to update the db schema.